SWaeldchen/swaeldchen.github.io/_projects/MILP_solvers.md

   <img src="{{site.url }}{{site.baseurl }}/assets/img/constraint_propagation.svg" alt="img1" style="float:center; margin-right: 5%; width:65%">
   <p style="clear: both;"></p>
 </div>
 **Figure 1.** Illustation for a layer of width 2.
 The known constraints result in the light green convex area.
 The dark green arrows mark the linear problem for each ReLU region.
-The point $a^}
+The point $a^\ast$ is the solution to the resulting maximisation problem.
+If this target cannot be reached in the next lower layer, the active direction $\bfd = \bfa^* - \bfk$ is optimised instead, which leads to the next maximisation problem.}

 ## How to determine the active direction?